 There are many resources for discovering off-campus events and programs around Notre Dame.

 Visit South Bend highlights a variety of community events across the region.
-The local newspaper, the South Bend Tribune, collects information about events on their site, In the Bend.
+The local newspaper, the South Bend Tribune, also highlights local activities.
 You will find a variety of events on DTSB’s site, which is rich with summer activities.
 And if you’re ready to explore beyond Notre Dame and South Bend, there are fantastic events to find in Indiana (and here), Michigan and Chicago (Illinois).